cpatgo/funnel/wp-content/plugins/awesome-support/readme.txt

 == Team ==

-Even though the plugin has been developed and is maintained by ThemeAvenue, we've had help from various developers around the world.
+Even though the plugin has been developed and is maintained by the AwesomeSupport development team, we've had help from various developers around the world.
 You can see all the contributors on the [team page](http://getawesomesupport.com/team/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=Extend).
 Many thanks to them all!